Does Ashwagandha Increase Testosterone?

 Is it safe to take ashwagandha every day long-term?

-Ashwagandha has been used in Ayurvedic medicine for centuries, and modern clinical trials running up to 12 weeks show a strong safety profile at 300-600mg KSM-66 daily.
+Modern clinical trials running up to 12 weeks show a strong safety profile at 300–600mg KSM-66 daily.
 Long-term safety data beyond 12 weeks is more limited in formal clinical research.
-Most functional medicine practitioners recommend cycling ashwagandha — 8-12 weeks on, 4 weeks off — rather than indefinite continuous use.
+Most functional medicine practitioners recommend cycling ashwagandha — 8–12 weeks on, 4 weeks off — rather than indefinite continuous use.
 Men with thyroid conditions or autoimmune diseases should consult a doctor before starting, as ashwagandha has documented effects on thyroid hormone levels.

 Our Final Verdict

 Ashwagandha does increase testosterone — specifically in men whose testosterone is being suppressed by chronic cortisol elevation, stress, or documented hormonal disruption.
 The mechanism is cortisol reduction rather than direct testosterone stimulation, which means results are most meaningful for men with high stress loads, poor sleep, or chronically elevated cortisol.
-For those men, Nutricost KSM-66 Ashwagandha at 600mg daily is the most cost-effective path to the clinical dose with credible third-party testing.
-Men who want pharmaceutical-grade manufacturing certainty should use Thorne Ashwagandha.
-Give it a full 90 days before evaluating results — the cortisol-testosterone mechanism doesn’t operate on a two-week timeline.
-Check current pricing on Amazon for all four options in this guide.